Tax Assistance For Individuals With Disabilities

 The IRS makes special provisions for individuals with disabilities, whether they work or not.
 It tries to ensure that federal taxes don't unfairly burden those who find their disability impacts their earning potential.
 Are you disabled?
 Make sure you take advantage of all of the qualifying tax deductions and credits as well as the free programs for filing.
 Just bring your form W-2 or pay stubs to get started.

 Can't find your form W-2?
 No worries, you can easily create your W-2 in minutes!
+For creation of paystubs, check out our paystub creator.

 Create Your Pay Stub Now!